-13. BRIEFING & TRAINING
+12. BRIEFING & TRAINING

 All Community Review Panel members are required to attend an induction meeting before taking part in review meetings.
-This includes briefings on the Southwark Council context, and on the schemes likely to be reviewed.
-It also includes a briefing on the panel's role, how it will be governed, and on practical arrangements.
+This includes briefings on the context in which development is taking place, and on the schemes likely to be reviewed.
+It also includes briefing on the panel's role, how it will be governed, and on practical arrangements.

-Development sessions may be arranged for panel members, for example on urban design and planning process, and professionals may be invited to contribute to these sessions.
-Occasionally, professionals may also be invited to attend Community Review Panel meetings to provide additional briefing and to ensure that the panel has all the information it requires.
+Development sessions will be arranged for the panel on request, after discussion with members.
+This will be provided by professionals, who can also be called on by the Community Review Panel to provide additional briefing at review sessions, to ensure that the panel has all the information it requires.

-The induction meeting and governance meetings provide opportunities to discuss the wider needs of panel members, including training needs, to ensure that they can fulfil their roles effectively.
+The induction meeting and annual meetings provide opportunities to discuss the wider needs of panel members, including training needs, to ensure that they can fulfil their roles effectively.

-14. REVIEW AGENDAS
+13. REVIEW AGENDAS